 Adulteration and Pollution

-The air of the city is extremely unhealthy due to air, noise and water pollution.
+The air of the city is extremely unhealthy due to various types of pollution such as air, noise and water pollution.
 The people in the city do not get to see a clear sky or breathe fresh air often.
 Also, the foods available in big cities are unhealthy and adulterated.
 The villages are far away from such problems and do not have these drawbacks.

 From all the above points we have concluded that life in cities and villages represents different and contrasting pictures.
 Both the lifestyles come with both negative and positive aspects.
 Thus it is up to the preferences of the individual if he/she wants to live in urban or rural settings.